 Looking to the Levant, Hebrew was the original language of the Israelites.
 Hebrew tradition, the Torah itself, as well as Jesus and the New Testament writers name Moses as the divinely inspired author or originator of the Torah or Pentateuch.
 It is believed that Moses lived in the latter part of the second millenium BC (1450-1200 BC).
 Archeology has yet to discover the precise time that Moses lived and led his people during the Exodus from Egypt, or the actual script utilized by Moses to write the Torah.
 Furthermore, no original manuscript by the author of any biblical book has yet been discovered!
 The Hebrew alphabet known as Ketav Ivri or Paleo-Hebrew was identical to the Phoenician alphabet above and written from right to left.
-The Hebrew language adopted the square script alphabet of Imperial Aramaic, known as Ketav Ashuri, probably near the time of Ezra.
+The Hebrew language adopted the square script alphabet of Imperial Aramaic, known as Ketav Ashuri, probably at the time of Ezra.

 Phoenician, Hebrew, Aramaic, and Arabic are all examples of Semitic languages, which have similar characteristics, such as the presence of guttural letters formed in the pharynx or larynx; a consonantal system with three-letter word roots to connote meaning; and changes in the form or morphology of the word root through the addition of prefixes, infixes, and suffixes to determine the precise sense and function of the word.
 The letters are written from right to left, while numbers are written from left to right.

 Jesus Christ commissioned his Apostles to be his witnesses in Jerusalem to the ends of the earth (Acts 1:8), and was the first to evangelize the Gentiles on his visit to Tyre and Sidon (Mark 7:24-30).
 Following the Conversion of Paul on the road to Damascus (Acts 9:1-9), Paul traveled to Arabia and then returned to Damascus, where he lived for three years (Galatians 1:17-18).
 St. Paul later stayed a week in Tyre after his return from his third missionary journey (Acts 21:2-3), and also stopped in Sidon on his fourth missionary trip to Rome (Acts 27:3).
-Sidon and Tyre were part of Phoenicia during the life of Jesus Christ.
+Sidon and Tyre were part of Phoenicia during the life of Jesus of Nazareth.

 1 Maria Eugenia Aubet.
 The Phoenicians and the West.
 Second Edition, Cambridge University Press, London, 2001.